MetanoKid/coding-scars/_drafts/log-window-1.md

 </ListView>
 {% endhighlight %}

-The `DisplayMemberBinding` attribute defines what to display in a column.
+The `DisplayMemberBinding` attribute defines which data to display in a column.
 With the `{Binding Message}` value, we're telling WPF to look for a Property called `Message` in the `LogEntry` object.
 Thank Reflection for that!
+Please note, `{Binding ...}` is used to connect the `View` with the `ViewModel` and it can be done with properties other than `DisplayMemberBinding`.

 Run it again and it will show this: